 • Be aware of large coats, oversized purses or bags that could be used to conceal items.

-• Train employees to be on the floor at all times while customers browse the store.
-This is a hallmark of good customer service, as well as an effective security strategy!
+• Also, train employees to always be on the floor while customers browse the store.
+This is a hallmark of good customer service and an effective security strategy!

 Remember: employee safety is paramount.
-Instruct staff that they should never chase after a thief or attempt a physical altercation.
-If they detect any suspicious activity, they should call police and/or activate their security alarms.
+Instruct staff to never chase after a thief or attempt a physical altercation.
+If they detect any suspicious activity, they should call the police and activate their security alarms.

 Share us On:-